migerh/aoc-2023/src/day21/README.md

 ![Diffs](./plot-diff-sample.png)

 One can easily see the repeating pattern.
-After a closer look (at some chart tooltips) it's easy to see that this pattern starts with value 42 with a cycle length of 11.
+After a closer look (at some chart tooltips) it's easy to see that this pattern starts with total `steps = 42` with a cycle length of 11.
 Each of the values within the cycle increases by a constant
 number: